ndekesyiri/requeue/README.md

-# ReQueue - Redis Queue Manager for nodejs
+# ReQueuejs - Redis Queue Manager for nodejs

 This repo contains a lightweight nodejs-based Queue manager.
 Trust me on this, its just a single file.
 ReQueue is a high-performance, Redis-backed queue management system with intelligent caching, hooks, and real-time events.
 Built for workloads of any kind, seriously.